csoeller/PYME-extra/README.md

-    roifile     # to allow using info from ImageJ/Fiji ROIs colorcet    # add some colorcet colour tables in PYME circle-fit  # needs pip install to get recent version; for 2D NPC analysis
+    roifile     # to allow using info from ImageJ/Fiji ROIs colorcet    # add some colorcet colour tables in PYME circle-fit  # needs pip install to get recent version; for 2D NPC analysis alphashape # for cluster area and densities in clusters zarr>=2,<3 # for MINFLUX I/O
+    seaborn # for some prettier plots
+    mrcfile # to output 3D data for FSC from a EM FSC server

+We also often use a couple more dependencies in notebooks, but strictly speaking no functionality in `PYME-extra` depends directly on these:

+    openpyxl
+    tabulate

 ### Issues ###